westbaykayak/westbaykayak.github.io/risk-assessments/index.md

 Risk assessment is concerned with the identification of significant hazards which exist, and the reasonable precautions (CONTROLS) that are subsequently put in place, in an effort to minimise risk to participants, clients, staff and the public.

-see [BCU Safety Guidance](https://www.britishcanoeing.org.uk/uploads/commonUploads/British-Canoeing-Safety-Guidance.pdf)  pages 18-21 for more guidance on risk assessments
+see [BC Safety Guidance](https://www.britishcanoeing.org.uk/uploads/commonUploads/British-Canoeing-Safety-Guidance.pdf)  pages 18-21 for more guidance on risk assessments